kubernetes/enhancements/keps/sig-storage/3751-volume-attributes-class/README.md

 ### 5. Add new operation metrics for ModifyVolume operations

-A. Count of bound/unbound PVCs per VolumeAttributesClass similar to [StorageClass](https://github.com/kubernetes/kubernetes/blob/666fc23fe4d6c84b1dde2b8d4ebf75fce466d338/pkg/controller/volume/persistentvolume/metrics/metrics.go#L98).
+A. Count of bound/unbound PVCs per VolumeAttributesClass similar to [existing PV Collector metrics](https://github.com/kubernetes/kubernetes/blob/666fc23fe4d6c84b1dde2b8d4ebf75fce466d338/pkg/controller/volume/persistentvolume/metrics/metrics.go#L98).

-Prior to this enhancement, we loop through all PersistentVolume objects, check if `pv.Status.Phase == v1.VolumeBound` and increment the appropriate `pv.Spec.StorageClassName` bucket.
-For these new metrics, when the feature flag is enabled, we also increment the appropriate `pv.Spec.VolumeAttributeClassName` if it is not empty.
+Prior to this enhancement, we loop through all PVCs, check if `pvc.Status.Phase == v1.VolumeBound` and increment the relevant metric only on `namespace` dimension.
+When the feature flag is enabled, new metrics will take into account `namespace`, `storage_class`, and `volume_attribute_class`.

+With these additional labels, cluster operators can alarm on these new metrics to detect PVCs that are not able to bind.
+With the additional StorageClass and VolumeAttributesClass name labels, cluster operators can more easily check whether VolumeAttributeClass or StorageClass object misconfiguration is the cause of these binding issues.

 ```
-boundPVCCountDesc = metrics.NewDesc(
+boundPVCCountWithVACDesc = metrics.NewDesc(
-	metrics.BuildFQName("", pvControllerSubsystem, boundPVCKey),
+	metrics.BuildFQName("", pvControllerSubsystem, boundPVCWithVACKey),
-	"Gauge measuring number of persistent volume claim currently bound",
+	"Gauge measuring number of persistent volume claims currently bound",
-	[]string{vacLabel}, nil,
+	[]string{namespaceLabel, storageClassLabel, volumeAttributesClassLabel}, nil,
 	metrics.ALPHA, "")
-unboundPVCCountDesc = metrics.NewDesc(
+unboundPVCCountWithVACDesc = metrics.NewDesc(
-	metrics.BuildFQName("", pvControllerSubsystem, unboundPVCKey),
+	metrics.BuildFQName("", pvControllerSubsystem, unboundPVCWithVACKey),
-	"Gauge measuring number of persistent volume claim currently unbound",
+	"Gauge measuring number of persistent volume claims currently unbound",
-	[]string{vacLabel}, nil,
+	[]string{namespaceLabel, storageClassLabel, volumeAttributesClassLabel}, nil,
 	metrics.ALPHA, "")
 ```